eduMalagutti/Ecco/README.md

 ### Disclaimer

-This project is only partially finished due to the trainee project deadline, maybe it will be finished later.
-The backend is finished, the frontend is lacking some pages.
+This project is only partially finished due to the trainee project deadline, it might be finished later.
+The backend is finished, the frontend still has work to be done.

 ## Project Structure